 Download Free Dirty Duck Book in PDF and EPUB Free Download.
 You can read online Dirty Duck and write the review.

-A killer targets Shakespeare-loving tourists in the New York Times–bestselling mystery series full of “vivacity, charm, and wit” (Kirkus Reviews).
-The Dirty Duck is a pub in Shakespeare’s beloved Stratford-on-Avon, and it’s here that Miss Gwendolyn Bracegirdle of Sarasota, Florida—fresh from a performance of As You Like It—takes her last drink.
-Mere minutes later she is slashed ear to ear.
-The only clue to this baffling and brutal murder is a pair of lines from an unknown poem printed across a theater program.
-It seems that a razor-happy killer is stalking a group of rich American tourists.
-And Scotland Yard Superintendent Richard Jury, just passing through Stratford for a glimpse of the intriguing Lady Kennington, finds himself taking a crash course in the bloodier side of Elizabethan verse.
+The Dirty Duck is a pub in Shakespeare’s beloved Stratford, and in this pub Miss Gwendolyn Bracegirdle of Sarasota, Florida, fresh from a performance of As You Like It, takes her last drink.
+A few minutes later she is slashed ear to ear, the only clue: two lines from an unknown poem printed across a theater program.
+The razor-happy murderer, it seems is stalking a group of rich American tourists.
+And Scotland Yard Superintendent Richard Jury, just passing through Stratford for a glimpse of the intriguing Lady Kennington, instead takes a crash course in the bloodier side of Elizabethan verse.

 Bobby London's legendary career as an underground cartoonist has spanned decades.
 London created his most enduring character, the outrageous and irrepressible Dirty Duck in 1971.
 He was a founding member of the infamous Air Pirates, and produced strips for National Lampoon during the heyday of that massively influential magazine.
 After departing the Lampoon, the cigar-chomping Dirty Duck and his creator found a home at Playboy magazine.
 He wrote and drew the syndicated Popeye newspaper strip for six years until a major controversy ended his tenure on Segar s sailor.
 This oversized volume will collect nearly all of London s influential Dirty Duck strips, from Air Pirates Funnies, National Lampoon, Playboy and other publications.
 Many of the strips have been scanned from the original art in the artist s vast personal archives, including rare and unpublished preliminary drawings.
 A contemporary of Gilbert Shelton, R. Crumb and the ZAP crew, London s legacy is a major piece of history in the great American art form.
 In 1978 London was awarded the prestigious Yellow Kid Award for best writer/artist at the Lucca Comics Festival for his work on Dirty Duck.
 Introduction by Drew Friedman."